SeleniumHQ/seleniumhq.github.io/docs_source_files/content/grid/grid_3/setting_up_your_own_grid.de.md

 ---
-title: "Setting up your own Grid"
+title: "Aufsetzen eines Grid"
-weight: 3
+weight: 2
 ---

 {{% notice info %}}
-<i class="fas fa-language"></i> Page being translated from
+<i class="fas fa-language"></i> Diese Seite wird von Englisch
-English to Dutch.
-Do you speak Dutch?
-Help us to translate it by sending us pull requests!
+auf Deutsch übersetzt.
+Sprichst Du Deutsch?
+Hilf uns die Seite zu übersetzen indem Du uns einen Pull Reqeust schickst!
  {{% /notice %}}
 To use Selenium Grid,
 you need to maintain your own infrastructure for the nodes.
 As this can be a cumbersome and time intense effort,